 Placing school based friendships at the core of shared school runs, trips to activities and short childminding - can transform the lives of students and parents and power their engagement with your school.

 Time poor parents are chasing too little care at too great an expense.
 This affects students and the school.
 Faltering parent engagement hampers educational effectiveness, decision making and fundraising.

 Clay helps schools and parents have win-win, community building interactions throughout the year.
 Focusing on school runs, other trips and childminding, Clay makes it simple, personal and fun for everyone to get a little help from parents they’ve met through their child’s school - the heart of their local community.

 With Clay, there is no ‘shortage of childminding and transport’, no haves and have nots and no criteria for getting help.
 Each week, verified parent members simply show their potential availability to include another child with their own to their child’s community.

 That is - the times they intend to be with their kids and are likely to have capacity for another.
 Parents seeking help then publish their requests for ad hoc help with the kids to their choice of friends favourites or entire community.
 Their child’s data is hidden from view and when they receive offers from friends they can either accept or ignore the offer to help.

 This way, even working parents can effortlessly receive 5 -10 hours of childminding using bookings as short as 30 minutes.
-Affordability is never an issue with Clay’s unique time credit system and low cost, cashless payments.
+Affordability is never an issue with Clay’s unique karma points system and low cost, cashless payments.

 Clay recognises the unique position of schools being central in the life of any young family in the local area.
 Clay only allows parents of primary school aged children to register with the app using both 2 step verification to join (like your banking app) and social vouching by current members.